Key Takeaways

 How to Avoid

-You sit down at a restaurant near Amir Timur Square and order from a menu with clearly marked prices.
+You sit down at a restaurant near Amir Timur Square in central Tashkent and order plov (the national rice dish), shashlik (grilled meat skewers), and a non-alcoholic drink from a menu with clearly marked prices.

 Red Flags